letaprodoit/lapdi-featured-posts/README.txt

 == Installation ==

-BEFORE YOU BEGIN: Requires the installation and activation of [TSP Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)
+BEFORE YOU BEGIN: Requires the installation and activation of [LAPDI Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)

 1. Upload `tsp-featured-posts` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. After installation, refer to the `TSP Featured Posts` settings page for more detailed instructions on setting up your shortcodes.
+3. After installation, refer to the `LAPDI Featured Posts` settings page for more detailed instructions on setting up your shortcodes.
-4. `Featured Posts` widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `TSP Featured Posts` widget to your sidebar menu.
+4. `Featured Posts` widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `LAPDI Featured Posts` widget to your sidebar menu.
 5. Add some widgets to the sidemenu bar, Add shortcodes to pages and posts (see Instructions)
 6. View your site
 7. Adjust your CSS for your theme by visiting `Appearance > Edit CSS`
-8. Adjust the `Sliding Gallery` settings, if necessary, by visiting `Plugins > Editor`, Select `TSP Featured Posts` and edit the `tsp-featured-posts.css` and `js/slider-scripts.js` files
+8. Adjust the `Sliding Gallery` settings, if necessary, by visiting `Plugins > Editor`, Select `LAPDI Featured Posts` and edit the `tsp-featured-posts.css` and `js/slider-scripts.js` files
 9. Manipulating the CSS for `#postSlider` and `#tspfp_article` entries changes the gallery and article styles respectfully

 == Frequently asked questions ==